 “[In a] service or consulting business where landing new clients is a one-by-one process, find (and only accept) clients who are the right fit for you.
 Describe your ideal client, establish your evaluation criteria, have an evaluation strategy,” Lisa recommends.

-“I expect most new businesses go in with the assumption that they will take whatever work comes along, but after the business is established, they can start to be more selective in taking clients that will be the most productive, lucrative, and who are easy, fun and enjoyable to work with.”
+“I expect most new businesses go in with the assumption that they will take whatever work comes along.
+After which, can start to be more selective in taking clients after the business is established.
+That priority can go towards projects that will be most productive, lucrative, and clients who are easy, fun and enjoyable to work with.”

 Have a plan to retain current clients